germal/OpenCVB/README.md

 As with new OpenGL projects, it is necessary to add any new VTK projects to the Project Dependencies for the OpenCVB project.
 This will ensure that the new VTK project is automatically rebuilt every time the application is started.

-**Installation Recap**

-The narrative above is intended to provide an understanding of how to configure OpenCVB but is not terribly useful for reference.
-Here is a much more succinct list that summarizes what was done to install OpenCVB:

--   Install Visual Studio Community Edition, Git, and TortoiseGit before starting the install.
-All are free.

-    -   Make sure to specify that Visual Studio should include Python when installing.

--   Define Environmental Variables:

-    -   “OpenCV_Dir” = “C:\\OpenCV\\”

-    -   “IntelPERC_Lib_Dir” = “c:\\librealsense\\”

-    -   “OpenCV_Contrib_Dir” = “c:\\OpenCV\\OpenCV_Contrib”

-    -   “OpenCV_Version” = 411

-    -   “kinect4AzureSDKdirectory” = “C:\\k4a\\”

--   Download from GitHub: OpenCV, OpenCV_Contrib, LibRealSense, and Kinect for Azure (be sure to get both parts of K4A)

-    -   Run CMAKE and build 64-bit versions of each

--   Download OpenCVB from GitHub and build – paying attention to NuGet and the OpenCVSharp package.

 **Sample Results**